zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 Note that the Visual Studio project files require the Ice Visual Studio Extension.

-To run these demos, you will typically need at least two Command Prompt windows.
-In each command prompt, add the Ice bin directory to your PATH, as shown below:

-  > set PATH=<Ice installation root directory>\bin;%PATH%

-If you built an x64 configuration, use this setting instead (the x64 directory must come first in your PATH):

-  > set PATH=<Ice installation root directory>\bin;%PATH%
-  > set PATH=<Ice installation root directory>\bin\x64;%PATH%

 Change to the desired demo subdirectory and review the README file if one is present.
 Type 'server' to start the server.
 In another command